5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 3. Is vinegar safe for septic systems?

-Although vinegar is acidic, it is a mild acid and will not affect how your septic systems works by using it to clean the toilet bowl.
+Although vinegar is acidic, it is a mild acid and will not affect how your septic system works by using it to clean the toilet bowl.
 It is safer than most commercially produced toilet bowl cleaners.
 For better results, mix vinegar with baking soda.
 Apart from being a great cleaning agent, baking soda will neutralize the vinegar.

 4. What drain cleaners are safe for septic systems?

 If you have a toilet clog, use a toilet auger to try and dislodge it.
-You should always unclog a toilet on septic system as soon as possible to avoid backups.
+You should always unclog a toilet on a septic system as soon as possible to avoid backups.

 5. Are Clorox toilet tablets toilet tablets safe for septic systems?

 No. Clorox toilet tablet’s active ingredient is bleach, which is harmful to the bacteria inside your septic tank.
-Apart from that, bleach causes deterioration of the rubber parts of a toilet tank causing leaks.
+Apart from that, bleach causes deterioration of the rubber parts of a toilet tank, causing leaks.
 Vinegar is a better alternative.

 6. Is bleach safe for a septic system?